 We all make mistakes (around seven per hour if we take the statistics from Goldberg (The Blunder Book), and for good performance we need to be aware that errors happen.

-However, in the nuclear sector research has proven that 80% of human errors happen as a result of latent failings and errors in our organisations (INPO database 2008).
+However, research has proven that 80% of human errors happen as a result of latent failings and errors in our organisations (INPO database 2008).
 In other words, on a certain day given certain conditions where a person is prone to making an error there are often a string of weaknesses already in the organisation that can create conditions for that error to happen.
-Consider supervision, design, procedures, culture.
+Consider supervision, design, procedures, culture, and mental attitude.

 How do Oakridge support organisations?

 At Oakridge we have developed programmes that help attendees:

 - Identify where latent and hidden errors may sit in the organisation and in their role